venice1200/Retro/Microtronic_Phoenix/README.md

 The used USB-GPIO Python Library and the **original** Arduino Sketch can be found here:
 https://github.com/ltspicer/usb_gpio
 Available digital pins on Uno/Nano are D2 to D13, configure and use them as input or output.
-I may you need the python library "serial" or "pyserial" as well.
+You may need the python library "serial" or "pyserial" as well.

 ### Mode 2-4: Random Generator
 The Microtronics Random System is not really Random, so the Monarch/Kniffel programmer has created an